-THE ART OF WORLD WAR II:
+THE ART OF WORLD WAR II: The John Noott Collection

-The Art of World War II exhibition has been curated from John Noott’s personal collection of work, gathered together during his career as an art collector and dealer for more than 40 years.
-The pieces themselves form a history in pictures of the Second World War, but give incredibly personal perspectives reflecting a varied range of experiences before, during, and after the conflict.
+The Art of World War II exhibition has been curated from John Noott’s private collection of artwork, gathered together during his career as an art collector and dealer for over 50 years.
+Drawn together, the art forms a history in pictures of the Second World War while showcasing incredibly personal perspectives which reflect a varied range of experiences before, during, and after the conflict.

-Visitors to the exhibition will be able to see a view of Dunkirk as troops are evacuated, painted by a nephew of Winston Churchill, John Spencer Churchill, reflecting what he had witnessed during his own army service.
-Elsewhere, the plight of both evacuees and refugees is seen as artists of the time depict the many people displaced by war, such as those coming to Britain as part of the Kindertransport rescue programme in the build up to the Second World War.
+Other stories told include the plight of both evacuees and refugees is seen as wartime artists of the time depict the many people displaced, such as those coming to Britain as part of the Kindertransport rescue programme.

 A sketch by Eduardo Paolozzi, better known as a pioneering pop-artist, contrasts newly arrived American troops with a typical Oxford scene of a student cycling through the city with the famous skyline as a backdrop.
-The artist faced discrimination and later internment under the Enemy Aliens Act, along with much of his family, because they had moved to Britain from Italy.
+The artist faced discrimination and later internment under the Enemy Aliens Act, along with many of his family, when they moved to Britain from Italy.

 Other artworks in the collection range from sketches by Vogue fashion illustrators forced to flee Paris, and art from one Beano cartoonist that turned their hand to cartography to aid General Montgomery in North Africa.

 Original paintings included in the exhibition depict scenes in and out of battle from each branch of the armed forces.
 See the war unfold through oil and canvas in the air, on sea, and on land.